gadoseb/Streamlit-BandGap-App/README.md

 ## Usage

 1. Launch the Streamlit app.
-2. Upload your reflectance data in CSV, XLSX, or TXT format.
+2. Upload your data in CSV, XLSX, or TXT format.
-3. Select the columns representing wavelength and reflectance.
+4. Select the columns representing wavelength and signal.
+5. Select the data range to be used.
-4. Visualize the Reflectance and Absorbance spectra.
+6. Visualize the spectra.
-5. Generate the Tauc Plot and select the range for the linear fit.
+7. Generate the Tauc Plot and select the range for the linear fit.
-6. The band gap energy is calculated and displayed on the screen.
+8. The band gap energy is calculated and displayed on the screen.
-7. Export the results as CSV or TXT files.
+9. Export the results as CSV.

 ## File Formats